 Possible employers include:

-Growth is being driven by factors such as Scottish Government initiatives to encourage people to take part in sport, investment in new sporting facilities and an increase in the number of people with an awareness of the importance of a healthy and active lifestyle.
+In Scotland, growth in this sector in recent years has been driven by factors such as Scottish Government initiatives to encourage people to take part in sport, investment in new sporting facilities and an increase in the number of people with an awareness of the importance of a healthy and active lifestyle.

 It is important to remember that young people joining the industry often start in low-skilled, entry-level jobs that are low paid.
 You have to be prepared to work your way up by developing your skills and knowledge of the industry.
 There are many opportunities to volunteer in this sector to get the necessary experience.